Charley Hullah is a London-based Digital Creative specialising in music and media.

 HULLAH is a London based creative freelancer working in the music and media industries.
 When he’s not creating or producing his own music projects, he can be found sound-designing for theatre, creating digital content, organising music workshops and working on events such as the Artist and Manager Awards.

-Charley, who creates under the his surname name HULLAH, is inspired to create music by a passion for nightlife and its culture.
-In his own releases he is inspired to create by artists such as Everything but the Girl, Real Lies, Portishead and Pet Shop Boys.
-80s synth-pop and PC music inspire the character of the releases under his duo Futuretape.
+Charley, who produces and performs music under his surname HULLAH, is creatively driven by a passion for nightlife culture and stories from the queer community.
+His own releases are inspired by artists such as Everything but the Girl, Real Lies, Portishead and Pet Shop Boys.
+His fourth solo release will be released to digital stores Summer 2023.

-Wrapped in the sonic flavours of trip-hop, 90s house and synth-pop, his work both feels and sounds nocturnal, and are complemented by the themes expressed in his lyrics: city living, alienation, ambition and a sense of dejection.
-His work is introspective and often solitary in tone and offers insight into how he navigates his way through the noise and distortion of everyday city life.
+Wrapped in the sonic flavours of trip-hop, 90’s house and synth-pop, HULLAH’s work emulates a nocturnal spirit, and is complemented by the themes of city living, alienation, ambition and a sense of dejection – commonly expressed through his lyrics.
+His work, both introspective and solitary in tone, offers insight into how he navigates his way through the noise and distortion of everyday city life.

 Along with Sicily-born Nicole Bullet, HULLAH is also half of the electro pop duo, Futuretape – a group that explores themes of how millennials navigate the digital world, friendships and internet culture.
 Their music, which combines a passion for nostalgia and the future, is characterised by 80’s synth-pop and PC music.

 His most collaboration on Gabrielle Ornate’s singles Waiting to be Found and Spirit of the Times have had strong support from BBC Introducing Radio and Tom Robinson on BBC 6 Music.
 Hullah has also produced tracks in collaboration with the Amy Winehouse Foundation through participation in the Amy’s Yard programme.